 The film you are about to see is an objective report.
 This film is based on fact, documented by history, and presented in the cold photographic light of events that have actually occurred.

 All credited performers listed after the 8 narrators are identified by one of the narrators.
 See more »

-Played during the opening scenes See more »
+Played during the Peace Parade See more »

 Was this review helpful to you?